DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 .. warning:: This EX-RAIL version isn’t ready to handle locos randomly placed on the layout after a power down!

-For a known set of locos, the easiest way is to define the startup process at the beginning of ROUTES.
+For a known set of locos, the easiest way is to define the startup process at the beginning of the script.
 E.g. for two engines, one at each station.

 .. code-block:: cpp